-Take a look at proposed updates to Policy, too.
+Please take a look at proposed updates to Debian Policy, too.

-- The purpose of this document is to provide an overview of the recommended procedures and the available resources for Debian developers.
-Another must-read.
+- Overview of the recommended procedures and the available resources for Debian developers -- another must-read.

-- The ‘testing’ distribution is where you need to get your packages in order for them to be considered for releasing next time Debian makes a release.
+- Automatically generated from the ‘unstable’ distribution: this is where you need to get your packages in order for them to be considered for the next Debian release.

 - Release Critical Bugs